 Oceans contain incredible biodiversity and hopefully, we’ll learn more from an ambitious project called Seabed 2030 – which aims to enlist research vessels all over the world to help map the unknown reaches of our oceans and possibly uncover more productive microbiological communities.

 It’s important to understand that microbes can have both positive and negative effects on environments and processes.
 The more we know, the better our understanding is.
-LuminUltra’s new DNA products and services, give more information to operators in understanding their processes, so they can better manage the cause and effect relationships these microbes have on their systems.
+LuminUltra’s GeneCount Solutions and Services give more information to operators in understanding their processes, so they can better manage the cause and effect relationships these microbes have on their systems.